 The dots all fit together in context.

-At this stage of DREAMS 1-2-3, if all goes well, the meaning and message of a dream really start to stand out.
+At this stage of D3, if all goes well, the meaning and message of a dream really start to stand out.
+Everything fits together in contex.
+And finally, you reflect on your life and find what the dream says about it.